Nap0814/Fantasy-Football-Analysis_Website/README.md

 ### Modeling Algorithm and Hyperparameter Selection

-I used the `LogisticAT` (ordinal regression with an adjacent-category logistic model) as the core modeling algorithm.
-This was selected because our target is **ordinal**—a ranking where the order matters, but the distance between ranks is not consistent or known. `LogisticAT` is specifically designed for such tasks, making it more appropriate than standard regression or classification models.
+We used the `LogisticAT` (ordinal regression with an adjacent-category logistic model) as the model algorithm.
+This was selected because our target is **ordinal**. `LogisticAT` is specifically designed for such tasks, making it more appropriate than standard regression or classification models.

-To find the optimal hyperparameter (`alpha`), I used **cross-validation** on the training set and selected the value that minimized the Mean Absolute Error (MAE) on validation folds.
+To find the optimal hyperparameter (`alpha`), we used **cross-validation** on the training set and selected the value that minimized the Mean Absolute Error (MAE) on validation folds.
 The best performing `alpha` was **100.0**, which likely provided the right balance between model complexity and regularization.

 ---